pleak-tools/pleak-sql-editor/README.md

 `stack setup`

-`stack build` (sqla file is created into .stack-work/install/x86_64-linux/lts-7.19/8.0.1/bin or similar located folder)
+`stack build` (sqla file is created into .stack-work/install/x86_64-linux/lts-7.19/8.0.1/bin directory - or into some other similarly named directory)

-`ln -s .stack-work/install/x86_64-linux/lts-7.19/8.0.1/bin/sqla .` (this command creates a shortcut to the sqla file, this shortcut is needed for the editor to run the analyser)
+`ln -s .stack-work/install/x86_64-linux/lts-7.19/8.0.1/bin/sqla .` (this command creates a shortcut to the sqla file, this shortcut is needed for the editor to execute the analyser)

+You can find more information from the [SQL analysis tool repository](https://github.com/pleak-tools/pleak-sql-analysis).

 ## Build